 The bottom line is that California appellate law considers a case a felony case if a felony was charged regardless of the outcome of the case.7

-With very little exception, you must file a misdemeanor appeal with the Appellate Division of the Superior Court within 30 days of the judgment or order that you are appealing.
+With little exception, you must file a misdemeanor appeal with the Appellate Division of the Superior Court within 30 days of the judgment or order that you are appealing.
 A late application will not be permitted.8 For more information on the appeal process, please review our article on California's Appeal Process.

 Filing your notice of appeal doesn't automatically put your sentence on hold.
 If you were sentenced to serve time in jail, you may ask the trial court either to set bail or release you pending your appeal.
 If the court denies your request or sets bail in a higher amount than you believe is fair, you can appeal those issues to the Appellate Division as well.